Growing children sometimes don’t get enough vitamins A and C and it is difficult to get enough vitamin D through food alone.

-Vitamin D is essential nutrients that contributes to health, strong bones and have effects on many body organs.
+Vitamin D is an essential nutrient that contributes to health, strong bones and has effects on many body organs.

 Vitamin D is fat-soluble and is stored in fat tissue.
-Vitamin D can be made by the human skin but only in temperate climates in April to September – not enough UVB light.
+Vitamin D is made by the human skin but only in temperate climates in April to September – not enough UVB light.

-Low levels of vitamin D may be associated with a range of diseases including osteoporosis, cardiovascular disease, multiple sclerosis and mental health issues.
+Low levels of vitamin D is associated with a range of diseases including osteoporosis, cardiovascular disease, multiple sclerosis and mental health issues.

-Vitamin D deficiency impairs the absorption of calcium and can leads to poor mineralisation of the bones.
+Vitamin D deficiency impairs the absorption of calcium and can lead to poor mineralisation of the bones.

 Vitamin D occurs naturally in a few foods